How To Mitigate Risk in Casinos with Video Cameras

 As with any form of image-based analytics, the quality and consistency of images are critical contributors to system performance.
 Ultra-high-definition cameras can provide extensive details of the scene and broaden the scope.
 Camera features such as Wide Dynamic Range (WDR) help contribute to the accuracy and quality of the video image in places such as casino entrances where changing lighting conditions occur all day long.
 The combination of facial recognition analytics with modern camera technology can prove to be the most efficient solution for identification.

-Although customers’ crimes are the major concern for casino management, pilferage by employees is also a problem.
+Although customer’ crimes are the major concern for casino management, pilferage by employees is also a problem.
 The integration of video cameras into POS systems has become a sophisticated operation.
 When a transaction is voided, cameras strategically positioned on a cash register can provide solid, deterrent, and irrefutable evidence of a crime.
 VMS alerts on cameras placed on loading docks will alert activity monitoring and security personnel when no activity is expected to occur.
 Functions such as heat mapping can detect loitering or provide information on a range of activities, and people-counting software can help monitor pedestrian traffic and better assign personnel at a given time to specific sites and/or events.

 Advanced IP cameras can also provide meta-data to help casino security staff scan the recorded video quickly to identify related activities, during investigations or in response to requests from the Freedom of Information Act (FOIA).
 Besides the investigative benefits that this offers, data-mined video can also aid with predictive analysis by bringing together otherwise unrelated events to alert security personnel of suspicious activities that may signify an imminent situation.